wontonst/orvibo/README.md

 ## Requires
 * Python (tested on Win7 with python 2.7 and python 3.4 and Ubuntu with python 3.2)

+## Installation

+This package is not on PyPI but you can clone or download this package and run `pip install /path/to/orvibo`

 ## Known applications
 *please let me know about apps not listed here :octocat:*
 * [OpenHAB](https://community.openhab.org/t/orvibo-allone-ir-blaster-guide/9111) guide by community user [@robinson](https://community.openhab.org/users/robinson)